Focusing

 Focusing Links

-If you want to learn focusing from a book, I recommend The Power of Focusing by Ann Weiser Cornell:
+If you want to learn focusing from a book, I recommend Ann’s primer:

 Ann's website has much more:

-And here's a link to the Focusing Institute's concise description of how to do Focusing:
+And here’s a link to the Focusing Institute’s concise description: